 With all of this combined with a new heart-rate sensor - dubbed TruSeen 4.0+ - it means that your physical activity and exertion is going to be more accurately tracked than before too.
 The LED lights that shine to enable the feature are brighter than before, while the power efficiency has been improved at the same time.
 Huawei has also brought in some machine learning capabilities to make computing that data more accurate too.

-As with previous versions of Watch GT, the latest model looks to be a great fitness and activity tracker, but this time one that's built using some of the finest materials.
-There's a lot to like here.
+As with previous versions of Watch GT, the Pro model is a great fitness and activity tracker, but this time one that's built using some of the finest materials.